 VIP Programs take loyalty or reward points one level higher.
 They are seen as a status symbol where customers feel elevated and exclusive.
 VIP programs attract customers in a cycle of continuous buying, as they know the more they spend, the more rewards they get.

 Gamification is one of the hottest trends in the world of ecommerce right now.
 So what is it?
-As a retailer you need to keep upgrading your style pof selling and engaging with your customers.
+As a retailer you need to keep upgrading your style of selling and engaging with your customers.
 Old-school buying and selling doesn’t work anymore.
+So if you want to up your customer retention for ecommerce, then try something new.

 Gamification is a fantastic strategy to pump things up for your customers.
 Including elements of play combined with game mechanics like badges, points and special gifts can increase interest levels of your customers.
 Reward customers on their participation with special discounts, free samples, and other prizes.